HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/responseHeaderForceType.md

 ## Introduction

 There might be situations in which HCL DX will be used along with IBM HTTP Server in front of the HCL DX environment.
-If you want to force then the IBM HTTP Server to modify the response header, there are settings that can be set on IBM HTTP-Server side to fulfill these requirements.
+If you want to force  the IBM HTTP Server to modify the response header, there are settings that can be set on IBM HTTP-Server side to fulfill these requirements.
 For example, if the response-header of a PDF file request should be changed.

 ## Instructions